-The types of assessments used on this programme will include coursework (such as essays, reports, portfolios, reflections, problem or short questions or video presentations), computer-based assessments, and computer marked assessments (CMAs).
+The types of assessments used on this programme will include coursework (such as essays, reports, portfolios, reflections, problem or short questions or video presentations), computer-based assessments (CBAs), and computer marked assessments (CMAs).
 The exact combinations of assessment will vary from module to module.

 In general, there will be 2 assessments per module.
 The first assessment is usually either coursework or a CMA.
 The second assessment is usually coursework.
-Some modules may have up to a maximum of 4 assessments (except for PRJ7PRA/S Postgraduate Project which has 2 assessments: a research proposal and the final project submission).
+Some modules may have up to a maximum of 3 assessments.